 Home Learning is set because it not only reinforces classroom learning but also helps young people to develop skills and attitudes they need for successful lifelong learning.
 It supports the development of independent learning skills, including the habits of enquiry and investigation.

 At The Adeyfield Academy, Home Learning is an integral part of the curriculum; it is planned and prepared alongside all other programmes of learning.
 Home Learning tasks are selected ensuring they are appropriate to the age, ability and circumstances of the students.
 All Home Learning is recorded on Google Classroom.
-In addition to Home Learning information, you can also view your child's attendance and behaviour points awarded through our behaviour and communications monitoring system Classcharts.
-Students should also be documenting their Home Learning in their planners.
+In addition to Home Learning information, you can also view your child's attendance and behaviour points awarded through our behaviour and communications monitoring system, Arbor.
+Students should also be documenting their Home Learning in their journals.